WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-20-AI-vs-human-coming-up-with-tests.markdown

 > 11. Is the randomness consistent across multiple elements in the list

-When you compare my ideas with those from the second tester, we shared 5 ideas between us, 9 only from me, 8 only from the other tester.
+When you compare my ideas with those from the second tester, (using my own intuitive biased way of counting what are and are not similar) we shared 5 ideas between us, 9 only from me, 8 only from the other tester.

 AI gets its turn